Adult Spiritual Growth Opportunities

 Led by Brenda Hunter and Kelly Deyoe

-Study: The book of Exodus
+Study: The books of Zechariah and Malichi

 If you would like to join us, please bring your favorite Bible and a curious mind.
 Please register online or contact a study leader to obtain Zoom connection information.